1154046/Tutor-Tracker/README.md

 # TutorTracker-Ionic

-The Tutor App is a web based mobile application designed for both Android and IOS devices.
+The Tutor App is a mobile application designed for both Android and IOS devices.
 The app is designed as an attempt to simplify Tutor payments by the university and

 The App : i.
 Allows user registration
          ii.
 Allows user login
          iii.
-Allows user to reset password
+Has checks to determine whether person loggin in is Tutor or Lecturer, and redirects them accordingly. iv.
+Allows both the tutor and lectuer to edit their profile.
-         iv.
-Has checks to determine whether person loggin in is Tutor or Lecturer, and redirects them accordingly.
+         v.
+Allows the lecturer to add and remove courses to generate the timetable. vi.
+Allows the tutor to download the timetable for the courses the tutor is tutoring. vii.
+Allows the tutor to generae the QR Code so that lecturer can scan the generated QR Code to append the payment. viii.
+Allows both the tutor and the lecturer to post on the forum.

 ### Prerequisites:
 The System requires ionic 4-Framework to be compiled successfully.